EliM0/TEXTureControlNet/README.md

 ## Content

 This repository is forked from the [TEXTure](https://github.com/TEXTurePaper/TEXTurePaper) repository so it has all the code present there.
 We also added the files from the [ControlNet](https://github.com/lllyasviel/ControlNet) repository to be able to use it.
-Then we added the file `controlnet_depth.py` and some changes around the TEXTure code to be able to use ControlNet in TEXTure.
+Then we added the files `controlnet_depth.py` and `prompt_config.yml`, and some changes around the TEXTure code to be able to use ControlNet in TEXTure.

 ## Installation